 In addition to teaching private voice, she is also quite theatrically accomplished, both as a performer and director.
 Her recent favorite projects are directing the national dvd premiere of four children’s musicals for the Dove Award winning composer, Dave Clark, produced by Brentwood Benson and Lillenas Music Publishers in Nashville.

 Joanie is also a member of numerous professional organizations, including the Oklahoma Music Educators Association, the National Teachers of Singing, the Oklahoma Music Adjudicators Association, the Sigma Alpha Iota Music Fraternity for Women, and she holds her Level 1 Kodaly certification.
 She and her husband, John, are the proud parents of two beautiful daughters.

 Kelly Moore brings years of marketing experience to Canterbury Voices, specializing in branding strategies, web and content creation, and customer service.
 He spent several years in the interior design industry, designing commercial and residential spaces for clients including Guernsey, Association of Central Oklahoma Governments (ACOG), and Oklahoma City University.
 Kelly has developed advertising & branding policies, and promotional materials for various businesses and non-profit organizations.

 Holding a degree in Vocal Music Education from Oklahoma Baptist University, Kelly has conducted children and adult vocal and handbell church choirs throughout Oklahoma.
 A fan of musical theatre, he has also performed lead roles in regional productions of Big River, Lullaby of Broadway, Little Shop of Horrors and Forever Plaid.

 Kelly serves as the Music Assistant at Mayflower Congregational Church.
-He has sung with Bella Voce Chamber Choir, directs a local handbell ensemble, and is a baritone in Canterbury Voices.
+He has sung with Bella Voce Chamber Choir and is currently a baritone in Canterbury Voices.